robbell/drum-score/README.md

-#drum-score (AKA TweetingMachines)
+#drum-score (AKA Tweeting Machines)

-'Tweeting Machines' is an interactive, robotic rhythm generator.
+*Tweeting Machines* is an interactive, robotic rhythm generator.

 Driven by an easy-to-use syntax, it utilises the flexibility of the Twitter platform to trigger custom-designed mechanical percussion.

-As much an experiment into code-driven music as rhythmical interactivity, 'Tweeting Machines' is a sandpit for exploring the work of mechanical rhythm generation.
+As much an experiment into code-driven music as rhythmical interactivity, *Tweeting Machines* is a sandpit for exploring the work of mechanical rhythm generation.

 Its operating modes will allow for: